SNOMED-Documents/snomed-editorial-guide/procedure-attributes.md

   *     * [ 105455006 | Donor for medical or surgical procedure (person)|](http://snomed.info/id/105455006 "105455006 | Donor for medical or surgical procedure \(person\) |") has Recipient Category (attribute) of Donor if the subject of the record is the Blood product donor (person).

 This can be used in blood banking procedures to differentiate the donor vs the recipient of blood products.

+It is not used for a procedure where the subject of the procedure is someone other than the subject of record.

 ## Revision status